psugrg/arm-m-ridiculus-startup/readme.md

 ### What is this repository for? ###

-The project intention is to demonstrate how to create an Ridiculously small startup code for the ARM Cortex-M processors that contains only the absolute minimum of code.
+The project intention is to demonstrate how to create ridiculously small startup code for the ARM Cortex-M processors that contains only the absolute minimum of code.
 The main requirement was to use C language and to make the build system to not to add any extra code (libraries, startup code etc.).

 ### What is this repository _not_ for? ###